laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-dcbor.md

 This maps to a choice between a platform 64-bit two's complement signed integer (often called int64) and a 64-bit unsigned integer (uint64).
-(Specific applications will, of course, further restrict valid ranges of integers, based on their position and semantics in the CBOR data item.)
+(Specific applications will, of course, further restrict ranges of integers that are considered valid for the application, based on their position and semantics in the CBOR data item.)

 ### Numeric Reduction of Floating-Point Values {#dcbor-num}